-- Bring milk, 5 Tablespoons of sugar, salt and rice to a boil in a large pot.
+- Bring the two kinds of milk, 5 Tablespoons of the sugar, salt and rice to a boil in a large pot.

 - Turn the heat to low, cover and simmer, until rice is tender, stirring every 3-4 minutes for approximately 35 minutes, to prevent the rice and milk from burning.
 It can burn very quickly.